 - Iskender kebap – The iskender kebap is an excellent choice for a sit-down meal as it’s always served on a plate.
 The meat is prepared just like for a döner kebap.
 Then it is layered with spicy tomato sauce on top of a pita bread and drizzled with melted sheep butter.
 You’ll often get iskender kebap with a side of roasted tomatoes, peppers, and yogurt.
 The name comes from the butcher who created it, Iskender Bey, from the city of Bursa.
 You can taste it there, but also in many other cities including Ankara and Bodrum.

 We can’t talk about Turkish food culture without mentioning köfte — Turkish meatballs.
 Made with ground beef or lamb, köfte meatballs are incredibly versatile.
 You can serve them as finger food at cocktail parties, at home as an easy meal, or as street food.

 Want to know a secret?
 Swedish meatballs “are actually based on a recipe King Charles XII brought home from Turkey in the early 18th century”.
-Or at least that’s what Sweden’s official Twitter account posted in 2018!
+Not our words.
+That’s what Sweden’s official Twitter account posted in 2018!

 If you’re a foodie, this national delight is an excellent way to explore food culture all around Turkey.
 No city makes köfte the same way!
 In Akçaabat they’re made from the veal of local calves.
 In Izmir, you’ll get meatballs with peppers and potatoes in a simple tomato sauce.
-Other varieties include egg-coated and fried Kadınbudu köfte, the soup-like sulu köfte, and the skewered şiş köfte.
-Ask for the local variety of köfte in each Turkish city and let the cooks surprise you!
+Other varieties include egg-coated and fried kadınbudu köfte, the soup-like sulu köfte, and the skewered şiş köfte.
+Why not ask for the local variety of köfte in each Turkish city and let the cooks surprise you?